PranavB110/Project2/README.md

 #  New Project

 This project was created by local system.
-Created by Pranav Bhakare with the help of shraddha didi
+Created by Pranav Bhakare with the help of shraddha didi.